stamat/poops/README.md

 ### Copy

 Configuration entry to copy files or directories - copy your static files like images and fonts, for instance, from `src` to `dist` directory.
+This feature was added to enable moving static files if you deploy GitHub pages via a GitHub action.
+If you don't want to use this feature, simply exclude the `copy` property from your config file.

-Here is a sample markup configuration:
+Here is a sample copy configuration which will copy the `static` directory and it's contents to the  `dist` directory:

 ```JSON
 {